Ricci flow on surfaces with conical singularities, II: Long time existence and convergence

 \end{proof}

 With this uniform estimate, we know that for any $t_i$ going to $+\infty$, there is a subsequence (still denoted by $t_i$) such that $u(\cdot,t_i)$ converges to some $u_\infty$.
 By interior estimates of (\ref{eqn:rf}), the convergence is smooth away from the singularity.
 Moreover, $u_\infty$ is bounded and has bounded energy.
+For future use, we note that the volume

+because $u_i$ is uniformly bounded and the convergence is uniform on any compact set away from $\set{p_i}$.

 Next, we prove the Gauss curvature of the limit is zero.
 It follows from Proposition 5.29 of \cite{DK}.

 \begin{lem} There is a constant depending on the initial value such that

 \end{lem} \begin{proof} Exactly the same proof.
 It suffices to note that we can apply the maximum principle to $t\abs{\nabla f}^2 +f^2$ for reason discussed above. \end{proof}